 The way prefixes were run was like making a new drug available over the counter as soon as a promising early trial was conducted, skipping animal, human, and large-scale clinical trials.
 Of course that would be ludicrous; “first do no harm” requires starting with a small population, showing efficacy, gathering data about side-effects, and iterating.

-In the web platform, the missing ingredient has been the ability to limit the experimental population.
+The missing ingredient has been the ability to limit the experimental population.
 Experiments can run for fixed duration without fear of breaking the web if we can be sure that they never imperiled the whole web in the first place.
 Short duration and small, committed test populations allow for more iteration which should, in the end, lead to better features.
-The web developer feedback needs to be the most important voice in the standards process, and we’ll never get there until there’s more ability for web developers to participate in feature evolution.
+Web developer feedback needs to be the most important voice in the standards process, and we’ll never get there until there’s more ability for web developers to participate in feature evolution.

 Experimental outcomes are ammo for the standards development process; in the best-case they can provide good evidence that a feature is both needed and well-designed.